 Don't be alarmed if s/he does not notice during the attack.
 The pain is often intense and unbearable.

-A small bottle of peppermint essential oil will never go astray.
-Unless of course that is one of the migraine triggers.
-Peppermint is known to reduce nausea and it is good to just smell.
+A small bottle of peppermint essential oil will never go astray... unless, of course, it is a migraine trigger.
+Peppermint is known to reduce nausea and it is relaxing to smell.

 Put a few drops on a Kleenex tissue to hold and smell or put it on their pillow as they rest.
 You can also put a few drops in a cold or hot bowl of water to use with a washcloth for their forehead.